-An in-house theater is perfect for any movie buff, but built-in or customized electronics that take up space in an otherwise usable room could be off-putting to potential buyers, according to the website Bob Vila.
+An in-house theater is perfect for any movie buff, but built-in or customized electronics that take up space in an otherwise usable room could be off-putting to potential buyers, according to famed home improvement expert Bob Vila.
 As with all home renovations, personalization can lead to a decrease in home value, and built-in technology that can quickly become outdated is no exception.

 15. A Swimming Pool